Donpere/Donpere/README.md

 ## ACTU

+You'll find several projects and docs I'm using here.
-Looking for an internship, ideally in the Île-de-France region.
+For now, I'm looking for an internship, ideally in the Île-de-France region.

 ## LANGUAGES STUDIED